elsewhat/thinkweek-dparnas-2024/docs/README.md

 ## Closed vs Open AI
 AI's future form of deployment is a constant tug of war between the large tech companies.
-My personal impression is that there are enough forces pushing towards open models and the currently have the resources and motivation for it.
+My personal impression is that there are enough forces pushing towards open models and there are enough resources and motivation for it.

 [Open Source AI Is the Path Forward](https://about.fb.com/news/2024/07/open-source-ai-is-the-path-forward/) is the title of Mark Zuckerbergs letter attached to the Llama 3.1 405B release.
 In this letter, he's very transparent on Meta's strategy around AI and what they believe is the way forward.

-He fires some shots towards vendor controlled ecosystem and it's clear they want to avoid this for AI.
+He "fires some shots" towards vendor controlled ecosystems and it's clear Meta want to avoid this for AI.
 ```
 One of my formative experiences has been building our services constrained
 by what Apple will let us build on their platforms.